 We learned during his veterinary exam that Fergus is FIV-positive.
 We were disappointed, not because this condition would make him a bad addition to any family, but because we know people may fear him unnecessarily.
 FIV is a disease which suppresses a cat’s immune system, and makes it harder for them to fight secondary infections.
 Humans cannot catch FIV, and cats catch it almost exclusively from deep, penetrating bite wounds, not nips and not scratches, but the kind of injury sustained in severe, life-and-death struggles (usually amongst unneutered male cats).
 There need be no worry of it spreading through shared food- or water-bowls, or litter-boxes.
 An FIV-positive cat can be a very happy only-child but can also live with other cats without their humans fearing for their feline friends.
 Of course, personalities and habits of the resident cats also factor into a successful integration.
 With good food, supervision of their health and, of course, an indoor life, FIV-positive cats can live long and happy lives.
 We know Fergus can do just that with the right person.

-If you'd like to inquire about Neville, click here.
+If you'd like to inquire about Fergus, click here.